 Resilient Alaska Youth (RAY)

-RurAL CAP’s Resilient Alaskan Youth (RAY) AmeriCorps program addresses rural Alaska’s high rates of youth substance abuse and suicide through the cultivation of resiliency, supportive relationships, and positive cultural identity.
+RurAL CAP’s Resilient Alaskan Youth (RAY) program addresses rural Alaska’s high rates of youth substance abuse and suicide through the cultivation of resiliency, supportive relationships, and positive cultural identity.

-In collaboration with local partners, RAY AmeriCorps members plan and implement curriculum across communities statewide.
+In collaboration with local partners, RAY members plan and implement curriculum across communities statewide.
 Members are individuals over 18 who promote positive development and experiential learning in youth through afterschool activities and life-skill building.

-RAY AmeriCorps members are recruited locally from their communities by a sponsoring community program partner like tribal or city councils, local schools, or health clinics.
+RAY members are recruited locally from their communities by a sponsoring community program partner like tribal or city councils, local schools, or health clinics.
 Successful applicants are supervised by a locally identified site supervisor and expected to work closely with community residents.
 Members serve terms aligned with the academic calendar year and are provided with comprehensive training and support.

 Community Program Partners